 Christine Robinson Coon

 You might be a fan of science fiction or the zombie genre; or you might be interested in ethics, social politics, or the power of language; or perhaps you ARE a member of the undead or another kind of “beast” in need of social justice.
-If any of this applies to you, register for this theme because it explores how and why our society’s definition of "humanness" is entangled with our constructions of Others including minorities, animals, aliens, cyborgs, and zombies.
+If any of this applies to you, register for this theme because this course explores how and why our society’s definition of "humanness" is entangled with our constructions of Others including minorities, animals, aliens, cyborgs, and zombies.
 In essence, this theme examines the making of a beast—those considered less than human.

 On the Table: Industrial Food Tradeoffs and the Rising Food Revolution